spraetor/spraetor.github.io/_posts/2015-12-26-compile-time-loops.markdown

 template <long I>
   requires (I > 1)
-struct Fibo<I>
+struct Fibo<I> // recursion formula
 {
-  // recursion formula
   static constexpr long value = Fibo<I-1>::value + Fibo<I-2>::value;
 };
 {% endhighlight %}
 Here the order of definition has changed, i.e. at first we have implemented the break conditions and finally the recusion formula for all integer greater than 1.
 Thus, for negative indices we set the fibonacci number to 0.
-To compile this code, currently you have to use the trunk version of gcc, with
+To compile this code, currently you have to use the trunk version of gcc (HowTo: [build gcc with concepts](http://stackoverflow.com/questions/30290240/how-do-i-build-gcc-with-c-concepts-concepts-lite-support)), with
 {% highlight bash %}
 g++ -std=c++1z SOURCE.cc
 {% endhighlight %}